py5coding/py5book/reference/sketch_pixels.rst

 Before accessing this array, the data must loaded with the :doc:`sketch_load_pixels` function.
 Failure to do so may result in a Java ``NullPointerException``.
 Subsequent changes to the display window will not be reflected in ``pixels`` until :doc:`sketch_load_pixels` is called again.
 After ``pixels`` has been modified, the :doc:`sketch_update_pixels` function must be run to update the content of the display window.

-Underlying Java field: `pixels <https://processing.org/reference/pixels.html>`_
+Underlying Processing field: `pixels <https://processing.org/reference/pixels.html>`_

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC